AnTheMaker/GoodBots/README.md

     ├── applebot.ips
     │   Apple doesn't publish its "AppleBot" Crawler IPs, so this list includes all Apple IPs →TODO: Find better solution │
+    ├── betteruptimebot.ips
+    │   IP-Addesses used by the BetterUptime Bot
+    │
     ├── bingbot.ips
     │   IP-Addesses used by the Bing Crawler
     │